alexkhadr/dynamic_hrp_project/readme.md

 - Train a Hidden Markov Model to identify regimes (Trending, Neutral, Crisis).
 - Backtest Dynamic HRP portfolios that switch allocation rules depending on the regime.
 - Compare performance against static HRP and equal-weight portfolios.
 - Output plots and statistics such as cumulative returns, Sharpe ratio, CAGR, and drawdown.
+Graphs are saved in the Figures folder and tables are saved in the Tables folder

 ### EXAMPLE OUTPUTS